zachowj/hass-node-red/info.md

 1. Click install.
 2. Restart Home Assistant
+4. Refresh your browser window (bug in HA where it doesn't update the integration list after a reboot)
-3. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Node-RED"
+5. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Node-RED"

 ## Configuration